 Filter settings for the input sources with their respective filter shapes.

 Indeed, the contribution of an input spectrum outside half of the roll-off frequency will be set to zero.
-If it happens that, as a result of this filtering, a certain frequency range is not captured by any input source, a warning will appear.
+If, as a result of this filtering, a specific frequency range is not captured by any input source, a warning will appear.

-Lastly, all settings regarding filtering can be changed afterwards, so won’t affect any recorded data in a destructive way.
+Lastly, all settings regarding filtering can be changed afterward, so it won’t destructively affect any recorded data.

 Sensors and excitation sources are mapped by dragging and dropping them onto the desired channels on the DAQ system.
 Multiple channels can be selected and mapped simultaneously.
-DIRAC checks for compatible modules and channel types, to make sure ICP and Microphone channels cannot be mixed up.
+DIRAC checks for compatible modules and channel types to ensure that ICP and Microphone channels cannot be mixed up.

 Map sensors step